radicle-dev/old.radicle.xyz/content/blog/radicle-intro.md

 create a new issue tracker?
 Or when someone submits a new issue?
 How do others see it?
 How is it replicated?
 How is it validated?

-# Background (IPFS)

-[IPFS](https://ipfs.io/) (InterPlanetary file system) is a peer-to-peer distributed file system.
+The radicle stack uses [IPFS](https://ipfs.io/) (InterPlanetary file system) for replicating state.
+IPFS is a peer-to-peer distributed file system.
 One can think of IPFS as a network of computers operating in a manner similar to a BitTorrent swarm, exchanging files within a single Git repository, using hashes for addresses. `radicle` is built on top of the IPFS protocol, but runs on its own network.

-## Replicated state machines

 The core component of `radicle` is a `radicle` **machine**.
-The word 'machine' is use in the sense of a *state machine*, that is, an abstract mathematical function, rather than a piece of hardware.
+The word 'machine' is used in the sense of a [state machine](https://en.wikipedia.org/wiki/State_machine_replication), that is, an abstract mathematical function, rather than a piece of hardware.
 Formally a state machine is defined by:
 - a set of possible states \\(S\\),
 - a set of possible inputs \\(I\\),
 - a set of possible outputs \\(O\\),